Miragon/miranum-ide/apps/miranum-forms/README.md

 ## Contributing

-Contributions are what make the open source community such an amazing place to learn, inspire, and create.
+Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

-For more information of the frameworks we use and how to contribute to our project see [here](https://github.com/Miragon/miranum-ide/blob/main/README.md).
+To learn more about the frameworks we use and how you can get involved, click [here](https://github.com/Miragon/miranum-ide/blob/main/README.md).
-Furthermore, please have a look to our [Code of Conduct](https://miranum.com/docs/components/contributing/).
+Furthermore, please have a look at our [Code of Conduct](https://miranum.com/docs/components/contributing/).

 ### License